Solving Optimal Control Problems of Rigid-Body Dynamics with Collisions Using the Hybrid Minimum Principle: Algorithm

-for $n=0, \cdots, N-1$.
 Here, $\bu_{n+\frac{1}{2}}^+= \bu_{n+1}$ if we only have a discrete sequence of the control.
+In practice, estimating the collision time adds minimal complexity to the simulation.
+For most integration steps, where a collision does not occur within a given time step, a rapid and approximate calculation of $s_n$ is adequate.
 We note that the estimation of the collision time does not add much complexity to the simulation in practice.
 At most integration steps $t_n$ where no collision happens within a time step, a fast but rough estimation of $s_n$ is sufficient.
-This paper focuses on controlling such dynamical systems.
-Readers interested in convergence may consult \cite{forward_int_analysis1,forward_int_analysis2} for a rigorous analysis of similar dynamics.
+Along with the forward simulation, we collect the active collision index set $\cC$ as